Learning Reasoning Rewards from Expert Demonstrations with Inverse Reinforcement Learning: Implementation Details

 \subsection{Statement about the Use of Large Language Models}

-We utilised large language models to assist with drafting and editing the manuscript, as well as to accelerate implementation by generating boilerplate code and providing debugging suggestions.
-LLMs were not involved in the conception of the methods, study design, or interpretation of results.
+We utilised large language models to assist with drafting and editing the manuscript and to accelerate implementation by generating boilerplate code and providing debugging suggestions.
+LLMs were not involved in the design of the methods, the study design, or the interpretation of the results.
 All outputs were reviewed and verified by the authors, who take full responsibility for the content.